 Guaranteed bonuses should be included; some companies will also include non-guaranteed bonuses to ensure that sufficient tax is withheld in the event of such a payment, rather than having to reclaim it from the assignee upon reconciliation.

 As the principle of hypotax is to maintain home country tax levels, benefits specifically relating to the assignment (e.g. cost of living allowances, host country housing etc.) should not be included.

-The gross figure is then netted down for home country tax and social security contributions.
+The gross income figure is then netted down for home country tax and, in most cases, social security contributions.
 This is the hypotax that the employee will pay on assignment.
 One way to net down is to use an individual’s actual tax figure, perhaps taken from the home country payroll or precisely calculated according to their individual circumstances.

-This case-by-case approach may work well for a company with a few assignees, but could prove time-consuming and costly where there is a large expatriate workforce.
+This case-by-case approach may work well for a company with a few assignees, but could prove time-consuming and costly where there is a large expatriate workforce and is difficult to do if the employee is no longer taxable in the home country.
 It also raises equity issues.
 Personal factors (deductions for mortgage interest, alimony etc.) are not considered when determining home country salaries, so how can their inclusion in the host country salary be justified?